History of the Jews in China: World War II

-Another wave of 18,000 Jews from Germany, Austria and Poland immigrated to Shanghai in the late 1930s and early 1940s to escape the Holocaust.
+Another wave of 18,000 Jews from Germany, Austria, and Poland immigrated to Shanghai in the late 1930s and early 1940s to escape the Holocaust.
 Shanghai was an important safe-haven for Jewish refugees during the Holocaust, since it was one of the few places in the world that did not need require a visa or travel documents.
 The chaos of Shanghai during the war with Japan also meant that there were no customs officials, and therefore refugees (and others) were able to simply pass by the customs house when they arrived in the city.
-The Jewish communities already existing in China (Baghdadi Jews from the British colonies and Ashkenazi Jews from Russia) welcomed refugees and already had institutions such as synagogues into which Jewish refugees could be incorporated.
+The Jewish communities already existing in China (Baghdadi Jews from the British colonies and Ashkenazi Jews from Russia) welcomed refugees and already had institutions such as synagogues which Jewish refugees could join.

 Some Chinese diplomats such as Ho Feng Shan issued "protective" passports and the Japanese diplomat Chiune Sugihara issued transit visas with which refugees could go to Shanghai after a short stay in Japan.

 The Japanese occupiers of Shanghai did not initially treat Jews harshly.
 Among other factors, Japan sought to avoid harsh treatment of Jews in Shanghai so as not to antagonize the USSR and the United States.

 In 1941, Japanese forces began systematically taking control of the areas of Shanghai which they had not previously occupied.
 In November of that year, Nazi Germany stripped Jews abroad of their citizenship, resulting in Jews abroad becoming stateless refugees.
 In 1943, the occupying Japanese army required these 18,000 Jewish "stateless refugees" to relocate to an area of 0.75 mi2 in Shanghai's Hongkew district (today known as the Hongkou District) where many lived in group homes called "Heime".

 Jakob Rosenfeld, a doctor for the New Fourth Army, between Liu Shaoqi (left) and Chen Yi (right).

 Notable Jews during the Second Sino-Japanese War include Dr. Jakob Rosenfeld, Stanisław Flato, Ruth Weiss, Eva Sandberg (photographer and wife of Communist leader Xiao San), and Morris Abraham Cohen.

 Late in the war, Nazi representatives pressured the Japanese army to devise a plan to exterminate Shanghai's Jewish population, and this pressure eventually became known to the Jewish community's leadership.
 However, the Japanese had no intention of further provoking the anger of the Allies after their already notorious invasion of China and their additional invasion of a number of other Asian nations, so they delayed the German request until the War ended.
 With the intercession of the Amshenower Rebbe and the translation skills of Leo (Ariyeh) Hanin, the Japanese ultimately kept the Jews of Shanghai safe.

 In general, in the period from 1845 to 1945, more than 40,000 Jews came to China to do business or in search of a safe haven.